 On trains, choose the uppermost bunk and travel in AC classes – read my tips for solo female train travel here.

 Don’t tell men or strangers that you are travelling alone, what your travel plans are, and where you are staying.

 SELFIES.
 There’s a huge selfie culture in India and you’ll likely have been in Rajasthan five minutes before someone wants to have a selfie with you.
 That’s up to you of course, but know that guys have sometimes been known to widely distribute selfies with western women and claim that you are their “girlfriend” or other stories.
 Personally, my rule is I say yes to families and no to single men or groups of men.
 If they are being annoyed I get out my phone and video them.
 Being firm or ignoring is often the best tactic, or you can tag on to a family for a bit if it gets too much!

 Stay in reputable guest houses and hotels that are available on major platforms such as Booking.com and check your door bolts securely.
 If you don’t feel good about a place – book a new one and leave, trust your intuition.

 Of Elephants and Camels

 One of the challenges of ethical travel in Rajasthan can be negotiating the ethics of some of the wildlife activities.
-The negative effects of elephant riding are well – publicised, yet elephant rides continue to be an option in parts of Rajasthan.
-Camel rides on the other hand, are a much less talked – of topic.
+The negative effects of elephant riding are well-publicized, yet elephant rides continue to be an option in parts of Rajasthan.
+Camel rides, on the other hand, are a much less talked – of topic.
 In my mind, the problem was this: why am I not ok to sit on an elephant, but ok on a camel?
-I decided to reserve judgement until I was in India.
+I decided to reserve judgment until I was in India.

-The happiest camels I saw in Rajasthan were a herd that I saw in desert scrub, completely wild and happily munching at the trees with not a tourist in site.
+The happiest camels I saw in Rajasthan were a herd that I saw in desert scrub, completely wild and happily munching at the trees with not a tourist in sight.